High-press and fluid formations: Rangnick's Man Utd revolution off to the perfect start

 That proactivity was clear, though the energy levels required to keep that up over the course of 90 minutes is something United's players will need to reach going forward as they began to flag after just 20 minutes of the first half.

+"I didn't expect us to play on that level after only one-and-a-half training days with the players," Rangnick told Sky Sports post-match.
+"The first half-hour was amazing.
+It was high-intensity, high-speed, high-tempo.

+"The way we played against the ball, the whole game was in their (Palace's half).
+I was positively surprised."

-Rangnick did his best to maintain his team's intensity, and could be seen wildly gesturing with his arms on the touchline as he looked for a solution to break down Patrick Vieira's visitors.
+Rangnick did his best to maintain his team's intensity after the break, and could be seen wildly gesturing with his arms on the touchline as he looked for a solution to break down Patrick Vieira's visitors.

 The ex-RB Leipzig boss introduced Mason Greenwood and Anthony Elanga from the bench in a bid to spark his attack back into life, but in the end it was Fred who provided the moment of magic that United required.